 If you placed a bet and the current odds of it winning are much better than when you placed it, you can usually bet the opposite side to guarantee yourself a profit.
 This is called hedge betting.

-Our hedge and arbitrage betting calculator can show you the ideal hedge bet amount and guaranteed profit based on the odds of your original bet, how much you bet, and what the odds on the opposite side currently are.
+Our hedge calculator can show you the ideal hedge bet amount and guaranteed profit based on the odds of your original bet, how much you bet, and what the odds on the opposite side currently are.

 You have entered an invalid value